wilr/silverstripe-subnamespace-conventions/README.md

 #### Alternatives

 * `Task/` - Plural recommended.

+---

 ## <a name="contributing"></a>Contributing

 Please feel free to raise any Pull Requests to clarify or request more information.
-Tweet me at @wilr.
+Tweet me at [@wilr](https://www.twitter.com/wilr).

+---

 ## <a name="references"></a> References